wavesplatform/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/state-downloading-and-applying.md

    </details>

    **Warning**: Please use trusted sources to download blockchain database.
-Unknown sources can contain incorrect data or balances.
+Unknown sources can contain databases with incorrect data or balances.

    Approxmate size of the latest database is 48 GB (in June 2020).